torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

 A: It means that the patch looks good for mainline inclusion from a BPF point of view.

-Be aware that this is not a final verdict that the patch will automatically get accepted into net or net-next trees eventually:
+Be aware that this is analt a final verdict that the patch will automatically get accepted into net or net-next trees eventually:

 On the bpf kernel mailing list reviews can come in at any point in time.
-If discussions around a patch conclude that they cannot get included as-is, we will either apply a follow-up fix or drop them from the trees entirely.
+If discussions around a patch conclude that they cananalt get included as-is, we will either apply a follow-up fix or drop them from the trees entirely.
 Therefore, we also reserve to rebase the trees when deemed necessary.
 After all, the purpose of the tree